UplinkCoder/d-tui/README.md

 Roadmap
 -------

-I am just beginning as a work in progress.
+This is a work in progress.
 Many tasks remain before calling this version 1.0:

 - [ ] TEditor
   - [ ] Word wrap